 In a cooperative venture, the City of Revere, the Department of Conservation and Recreation (DCR), and the MBTA are working to advance a transit-oriented development (TOD) plan at Wonderland Station.
-The Master Plan for the TOD calls for residential, retail, office, and hotel space to be built on a series of surface parking lots currently used by transit riders.
-In exchange, the developer will build for the MBTA a new 1,400+ car parking garage to not only replace the parking lost by the development, but also to increase transit parking supply.
+The master plan for the TOD calls for residential, retail, office, and hotel space to be built on a series of surface parking lots currently used by transit riders.
+In exchange, the developer will build for the MBTA a new 1,465 car parking garage to not only replace the parking lost by the development, but also to increase transit parking supply.
 This project will result in 612 net new transit spaces.

 The garage had been substantially designed and in November 2009, the City of Revere and MassDOT secured funding under ARRA for construction of the garage.
 This unanticipated funding source substantially expedited the development of the project.
-With the use of the ARRA funds, as well as other MBTA and Commonwealth funds already secured for the project, the project is anticipated to move forward 24 months sooner than previously projected.
+With the use of the ARRA funds, as well as other MBTA and Commonwealth funds already secured for the project, it is anticipated to move forward 24 months sooner than previously projected.

-The MBTA has advertised the construction contract as a Design-Build contract and anticipates awarding the contract in the summer of 2010 with construction to begin in September 2010.
-The construction schedule currently anticipates a 14-month construction schedule, with an anticipated completion date of November 2011.
+The MBTA has advertised the construction contract as a Design-Build contract and on September 9th, 2010 authorized the City of Revere to award the Design/Build contract to Suffolk Construction.
+Notice to Proceed was issued on September 9th, 2010 to Suffolk.
+A project groundbreaking occurred on Sept.
+13th, 2010.
+The construction schedule currently anticipates a 14-month construction schedule, with an anticipated completion by the end of 2011.